25 Interesting Facts About Cabo Verde (Cape Verde)

 Pico do Fogo is Cabo Verde’s highest peak (Shutterstock)

-23. Following independence, Cabo Verde initially voted to merge with Guinea-Bissau who had also gained independence from Portugal around the same time.
+22. Following independence, Cabo Verde initially voted to merge with Guinea-Bissau, who had also gained independence from Portugal around the same time.
 However, following a 1980 coup in Guinea-Bissau, the unity plan was scrapped.

-25. In 2017, Cabo Verde announced its plans to be entirely powered by renewable energy by 2025 – within just eight years.
+24. Cabo Verde announced its plans to be 50% powered by renewable energy by 2030 – within just six years.
 The plan is to use a system of solar, wind and energy storage to achieve the ambitious goal.
+They hope to be almost 100% powered by 2040-2050.

 Every effort has been made to verify these facts about Cabo Verde.
 However, if you find an error or have any questions, please contact us.